Spin-adapted selected configuration interaction in a determinant basis: Algorithm

-Transforming all the determinants into a list of unique {\sop s} can be done in linear time if a hash value is associated with each {\sop}.\cite{Bitton_1983} Hence, the time for this transformation is negligible.
+Transforming all the selected determinants into a list of unique configurations can be done in linear time if a hash value is associated with each configuration.\cite{bitton_1983} Hence, the time for this transformation is negligible.